 What happens during the Write-On Process?

-- The Write-On Process consists of two tasks designed to evaluate your ability to think and write like a member of the Law Review.
-These two tasks are the Bluebook quiz and a case note.
+- The Write-On Process consists of three tasks designed to evaluate your ability to think and write like a member of the Law Review.
+These three tasks are the Bluebook Citation Quiz, a Case Note Outline, and Personal Statement.
 More information on these tasks is included below.

-- Once the Process has closed, Board members will grade the case notes and Bluebook quizzes.
+- Once the Process has closed, Board members will grade the Case Notes Outlines, the Bluebook Citation Quizzes, and Personal Statements.
 All grading is anonymous.
-Participants who receive the highest combined score for their case note and Bluebook quiz will be invited to join Volume 51.
+Participants who receive the highest combined score for their Case Note Outline, Bluebook Citation Quiz, and Personal Statement will be invited to join Volume 52.

 - Additionally, all participants will be asked to complete a short survey at the close of the Write-On Process.